Coronavirus And Parenting: What You Need To Know Now

 For younger kids, it can't hurt to remind them that nose-picking is a no-go, and that they should cough into their elbows.
 If you're feeling ambitious, clip their fingernails frequently, as they provide a sneaky hiding spot for viruses.
 Hand lotion keeps skin comfy and unbroken, which also helps prevent the spread of infection.

-A few more ideas: try laundering things like coats, backpacks and reusable shopping bags more frequently and take off shoes when you come inside.
+A few more ideas: Try laundering things like coats, backpacks and reusable shopping bags more frequently and take off shoes when you come inside.
 For cleaning the house, the Centers for Disease Control and Prevention says "diluted household bleach solutions, alcohol solutions with at least 70% alcohol, and most common EPA-registered household disinfectants should be effective."

 Q. How do I get my kids to STOP TOUCHING THEIR FACES?